For many of us, the shape of our days has changed dramatically recently or is set to change very soon.

 To overcome this paralysis, we need to break the task down into more manageable steps or goals.
 One excellent strategy for doing this is to use Goal Ladders.

-To create a goal ladder, take a large goal you, or your child is working on and write this goal as the DREAM at the top of an outline of a ladder you’ve drawn on a piece of paper.
+To create a goal ladder, take a significant goal you, or your child is working on and write this goal as the DREAM at the top of an outline of a ladder you’ve drawn on a piece of paper.